QK-A028 AIS Receiver + NMEA 2000 converter + GPS

 - AIS Receiver comparison guide

-The A028 combines dual channel AIS and GPS Data and provides your data through NMEA 2000 and NMEA 0183 simultaneously.
+The A028 combines dual channel AIS and GPS data to deliver your data via NMEA 2000 and NMEA 0183 simultaneously.

 3 simultaneous data output connections: